rpy2/rpy2/doc/source/robjects.rst

    is just an alias for the function :meth:`default_py2ri`.

 :meth:`conversion.py2ro`
    Python to :mod:`rpy2.robjects`.
-That one function is merely a call to :meth:`py2ri` followed by a call to :meth:`ri2py`.
+By default, that one function is merely a call to :meth:`conversion.py2ri` followed by a call to :meth:`conversion.ri2py`.

-Those functions can be modifyied to satisfy all requirements, with the easiest option being to write a custom function calling itself the default function.
+Those functions can be re-routed to satisfy all requirements, with the easiest option being to write a custom function calling itself the default functions.

+Switching to `numpy`-to-`rpy2` is using this mechanism.

 As an example, let's assume that one want to return atomic values whenever an R numerical vector is of length one.
 This is only a matter of writing a new function `ri2py` that handles this, as shown below: